Offer users a range of presentation options for blocks of text.

-The following five features are cumulative, as all must be in place to pass Guideline 1.4.8:
+The following five features are cumulative, as all must be in place to pass:

-- Provide a tool that enables your customers to select from a number of background and foreground colours; and
+- Users can select background and foreground colours; and

-- Text blocks must be no wider than 80 characters (make sure resized browser windows do not need horizontal scrolling); and
+- Text blocks are no wider than 80 characters; and

 - Text is not justified to both sides of the webpage; and

-- Add all visual presentation options to the header of your website, so they are some of the first things that your users see.
+Add all visual presentation options to the header of your website, so they are some of the first things users interact with.